celigo/integrator-api-docs/import.md

 }
 ```

-#### 2. Update the name field and also a field mapping for a specific import.
+#### 2. Update a specific import to change the name field and also one of the field mappings.

 ```
 PUT /v1/imports/594d5058c5a4c41a4ba4b662 HTTP/1.1